teresaheidt/Employee-Tracker/readme.md

 This is an employee tracker to help the user view and interact with information stored in the database.

 ## How:
 Using MySQL for the database, the user can find an employee, department, salary and manager and view this data in the command line.The user can also ADD the following; employee, departments and role.
-Then the user can DELETE the following; employee.
+Then the user can DELETE the following; employee, department and role.

 ## Why:
 Super effective way to manage emplpoyees, departments and salaries.